Biden finalizes rule restoring broad review of big projects | WTOP News

 The new rule comes as the Supreme Court reinstated a separate Trump-era rule that curtails the power of states and Native American tribes to block pipelines and other energy projects that can pollute rivers, streams and other waterways.

-In a decision that split the court 5-4, the justices agreed to halt a lower court judge’s order throwing out the Trump rule.
-The April 6 action does not interfere with the Biden administration’s plan to rewrite the rule.
+In a decision that split the court 5-4 earlier this month, the justices agreed to halt a lower court judge’s order throwing out the Trump rule.
+The decision does not interfere with the Biden administration’s plan to rewrite the Environmental Protection Agency rule.
 Work on a revision has begun, but the administration has said a final rule is not expected until next spring.
 The Trump-era rule will remain in effect in the meantime.

-Contrary to frequent assertions by Trump and others in his administration, a more rigorous environmental review will actually speed up completion of major projects, since it is more likely to withstand a legal challenge by environmental groups or states, Mallory said.
+Contrary to frequent assertions by Trump and others in his administration, Mallory said a more rigorous environmental review will actually speed up completion of major projects, since they will be more likely to withstand a legal challenge by environmental groups or states.
 Many Trump-era environmental decisions were reversed or delayed by courts after findings they did not undergo sufficient analysis.

 Environmental groups hailed the rule change, which they said restores bedrock environmental protections under NEPA, a 1970 law that requires the government to accept public comments and take environmental, economic and health impacts into consideration before approving any major project.